Los Angeles Department of Water and Power: Power system

 In 2019–20, LADWP supplied more than 21,130 gigawatt hours (GWH) to more than 1.5 million residential and business customers, as well as about 5,200 in the Owens Valley.

 The LADWP operates four natural gas-fired generating stations within city boundaries, which combined with other natural gas sources, account for 24% of capacity.
-It receives 21% of its electricity from coal-fired plants in Utah and Arizona, but plans to transition away from coal by 2025.
+While formerly receiving electricity from coal-fired plants in Utah and Arizona, it transitioned away from coal in 2025.
 A further 14% is generated using nuclear power, which is from the Palo Verde Nuclear Generating Station in Arizona.
 It receives about 2% of its electricity from hydropower, most coming from Hoover Dam and the rest coming from the Los Angeles Aqueduct system itself as the water descends from its mountain sources.

 The LADWP, along with raw water deliveries and lake level management from the California Department of Water Resources, also operates the Castaic Power Plant as a pumped storage facility.
 Water flows from the upper reservoir to the lower during the day, generating power when demand is highest, and is pumped back up at night when excess capacity is available.
 About 1,600 megawatts, or 22% of the total capacity, is generated at this facility.

 LADWP maintains a diverse and vertically integrated power generation, transmission and distribution system that spans five Western states, and delivers electricity to more than 4 million people in Los Angeles.